There are numerous highlights from the past couple of days. Four in particular stands out:

 Emotion is Roger Vadim’s Et Mourir de Plaisir (aka Blood and Roses) and represents Obayashi’s attempt at making a vampire movie.
 Why?
 “Because all the great movie makers all make Dracula movies, and I wanted to copy them” he explained in the Q&A afterward.

-Like all of his earliest works, Emotion is super difficult to accurately describe.
-Thankfully, I managed to track down a not so bad copy and have uploaded it onto YouTube.
-Unfortunately the Japanese narration is not subtitled, but it should be easy enough to follow along regardless.
 As for the plot, it’s pretty simple: Emi is a bored country girl who comes to the city and meets Sari, a super cool city girl.
 They become best friends, but when Emi meets Sari’s man of her dreams, the dude instead falls for Emi.
-Oh, and he’s also a vampire…
+Oh, and he’s also a vampire.
+Like all of his earliest works, Emotion is super difficult to accurately describe.
+Thankfully, it’s the easiest to track down; it’s one of the supplements on the Hausu DVD/Blu-ray, which every single person reading this should have already!

 The two aforementioned feature-length Obayashi flicks that ATG produced was also shown.
 I was only able to catch one, though what bums me out the most is how Tenkosei (also know as Transfer Student, Exchange Students, and I Are You, You Am Me), is such a hard movie to track down, because it was absolutely amazing.